anhkhoadx/ProximalAPI-Docs/README.md

 For example, an application may pin a single custom pin to an array of ten detected wireless names (such as the ten strongest surrounding signals).
 It uses a single Proximal API create call to do so.
 A second device in the area, with the same application, submits a Proximal API get call to all 50 detectable surrounding wireless names.
 In response, it immediately receives the first device’s single pin (with the group indicated) — rather than ten identical pins — despite all ten MAC addresses being in the array of the 50 total nearby checked MAC addresses.

+####Pinning to Geohashes
+In addition to wireless signals, Proximal API also allows pins to be associated with a geohash.
+Currently, we support pinning to 9- and 8-character hashes.
+The retrieval, based on a given geohash, retrieves all pins in that geohash as well as all the adjecant geohashes of the same precision.
+If the client wishes to spread the search to larger polygon objects, teh client has to precompute the necessary geohashes.

+When pinning or retrieving pins, the client must use the following template:
+- wirelessName := "geohash::=" + computed_geohash
+- mac := _empty_

 ###Data Security

 ####Data Ownership